 Mecklenburg-Vorpommern Digital Library This library contains a rich supply of historical works that cover more than just Vorpommern.
 Resources detailing Hinterpommern and other territories can also be found through their digital portal.
 (Please note that you may have to search for both words and their abbreviations. ex.
 Groß and Gr, Klein and Kl.
 Not all titles will contain the full version of the word, and sometimes only contain abbreviations.)
 The Ernst-Moritz-Arndt Unviersity Library in Greifswald holds thousands of titles from Pomerania, though many can only be accessed at the location.
 You can search through their holdings at the OPAC search.
 For more information about the Greifswald Library and the digitizing process, please see here.
 It is advised when accessing information in another language to use Google’s Chrome web browser, as web pages can be translated instantly.

-Archives in Connection with Pomerania
+Places in Connection with Pomerania

 State Archives in Danzig